geek-cookbook/geek-cookbook/manuscript/recipes/minio.md

 ---
+title: Run Minio on Docker (using compose format in swarm)
-description: Self-hosted S3-compatible object storage
+description: How to run Minio's self-hosted S3-compatible object storage under Docker Swarm, using docker-compose v3 syntax
 ---

 # Minio